superguigui/simple-color-picker/README.md

   background: '#454545',
   el: document.body,
   width: 200,
-  height: 200
+  height: 200,
+  window: document.getElementsByTagName('iframe')[0].contentWindow
 });
 ```

-None of these options are mendatory.
+None of these options are mandatory.

 ### `color`
 The default color that the colorpicker will display.
 Default is #FFFFFF.
 It can be a hexadecimal number or an hex String.